CarePoint provides coordinated support for patients with chronic conditions.

 CarePoint offers evidence-based support to help patients manage their conditions better and avoid unnecessary hospital stays.

 - A home assessment to identify needs and ensure appropriate level of care

-- a centralised Care Coordinator to integrate and connect support
+- A centralised Care Coordinator to provide coaching and coordinate support

 GP Practice registration

 Support for you—and your patients